Textual Healing PR Edinburgh Fringe roster 2024

 31 July – 25 August (not 12)

-Described by Chortle this year as ‘one of the UK’s smartest, most vital stand-ups’, Milo Edwards has had one of the most varied careers in comedy – going from student comedy to Russian TV stand-up, to becoming one of the UK’s most successful indie podcasters (with Trashfuture) and having three hit solo shows at the Fringe.
+Described by Chortle this year as ‘one of the UK’s smartest, most vital stand-ups’, Milo Edwards has had one of the most intriguing careers in comedy – going from student comedy to Russian TV stand-up, to becoming one of the UK’s most successful indie podcasters (with Trashfuture) and having three hit solo shows at the Fringe.
 This year’s show is about Britain, class and how it all really works – as told through his own personal experience and the broader political landscape and involving Danny Dyer, Boris Johnson and the Falklands War.

 Keywords: Class, Britain, Politics, Offence, spite as a motivating force!